the-draupnir-project/draupnir-documentation/docs/moderator/managing-policy-lists.md

 create one using `!draupnir list create`.
 So for example, if I wanted to create a a policy room for paw prints community, then I would use the command like so `!draupnir list create my-bans my-bans-bl`.
-This will create a policy room with the shortcode `paws` and an alias `#may-bans-bl:example.com`, which can be used to share the list with other communities.
+This will create a policy room with the shortcode `my-bans` and an alias `#may-bans-bl:example.com`, which can be used to share the list with other communities.